 - (B) an updated Access Agreement to reflect agreed amendments to the terms and conditions of the Indicative Interstate Access Agreement.
-A negotiated Access Agreement will incorporate those provisions identified as Tier 1 (mandatory) Non-Coal provisions in Schedule A:2 and will, unless otherwise agreed between ARTC and the Applicant, at least address those provisions identified in Schedule A:2 as Tier 2 (negotiable) Non-Coal provisions; or - (C) the current available market terms and conditions in the form of an Access Agreement for Non-Coal Access Rights which had been negotiated and agreed by ARTC and an Access Holder in accordance with section 3.14(b)(ii)(B) as published on ARTC's website, as applicable. - (c) ARTC must offer the Indicative Access Holder Agreement to an Applicant for Coal Access Rights: - (i) if the Applicant seeks Access Rights for the operation of Indicative Services or Interim Indicative Services; - (ii) if the Applicant meets the Network Exit Capability requirement in section 3.7(a)(ix) and the prudential requirements in section 3.4(e); and
+A negotiated Access Agreement will incorporate those provisions identified as Tier 1 (Mandatory) Provisions for Non-Coal Access Rights in Schedule A:2 and will, unless otherwise agreed between ARTC and the Applicant, at least address those provisions identified in Tier 2 (Negotiable) Non-Coal Provisions in Schedule A:2; or - (C) the current available market terms and conditions in the form of an Access Agreement for Non-Coal Access Rights which had been negotiated and agreed by ARTC and an Access Holder in accordance with section 3.14(b)(ii)(B) as published on ARTC's website, as applicable. - (c) ARTC must offer the Indicative Access Holder Agreement to an Applicant for Coal Access Rights: - (i) if the Applicant seeks Access Rights for the operation of a Service within the Services Envelope; - (ii) if the Applicant meets the Network Exit Capability requirement in section 3.7(a)(ix) and the prudential requirements in section 3.4(e); and - (iii) either: - (A) the Network has sufficient Available Capacity to meet the Applicant's needs; or - (B) ARTC consents to provide Additional Capacity to meet the Applicant's needs in accordance with section 8; - (d) Once the Applicant has notified ARTC that it is satisfied with the terms and conditions of the Access Holder Agreement as drafted, ARTC will, as soon as reasonably practicable, provide a final Access Holder

-- (iii) either: - (A) the Network has sufficient Available Capacity to meet the Applicant's needs; or - (B) ARTC consents to provide Additional Capacity to meet the Applicant's needs in accordance with section 8; - (d) Once the Applicant has notified ARTC that it is satisfied with the terms and conditions of the Access Holder Agreement as drafted, ARTC will, as soon as reasonably practicable, provide a final Access Holder Agreement (or, if applicable, an amendment to an existing Access Agreement) to the Applicant for execution. - (e) Where ARTC offers an Access Holder Agreement and the Applicant accepts the terms and conditions offered in that Access Holder Agreement, both ARTC and the Applicant will execute the Access Holder Agreement.
+- Agreement (or, if applicable, an amendment to an existing Access Agreement) to the Applicant for execution. - (e) Where ARTC offers an Access Holder Agreement and the Applicant accepts the terms and conditions offered in that Access Holder Agreement, both ARTC and the Applicant will execute the Access Holder Agreement.
 The parties will use reasonable endeavours to comply with this sub-section 3.14(e) as soon as practicable.